One-loop amplitudes for $t\bar{t}j$ and $t\bar{t}\gamma$ productions at the LHC through $\mathcal{O}(\epsilon^2)$: Feynman integrals

 \subsection{Definition of the integral families}

 The integral families required for the computation of the one-loop $pp \to \ttgamma$ and $pp \to \ttj$ amplitudes can be collectively described by the formula

 where \(d = 4 - 2\eps\) is the space-time dimension and \(\phi \in \{ P_A, P_B, P_C, P_D \}\).
-The inverse propagators \( D_{\phi, i} \) are defined according to the conventions in ref.~\cite{Badger:2024fgb}, and are listed in \cref{tab:families} for the standard permutation, \( \sigma_0 = \{1,2,3,4,5\} \).
+The inverse propagators \( D_{\phi, i} \) are defined according to the conventions in ref.~\cite{Badger:2024fgb}, and are listed in \cref{tab:families} for the standard permutation \( \sigma_0 = (1,2,3,4,5) \), where the standard permutation refers to the ordering of the external momenta shown in \cref{fig:families}.
 We recall that labels \( 1 \) and \( 2 \) refer to the top and antitop quarks, respectively, while \( 3 \), \( 4 \), and \( 5 \) label the external massless particles.
 In \cref{fig:families}, each topology relevant to this computation is illustrated for the standard permutation, \( \sigma_0 \).
 However, to compute the squared amplitude, it is necessary to include contributions from the same topologies with the external gluons permuted.
 In particular, the relevant permutations are

 where the fixed pair \( (1,2) \) is omitted for brevity.

 By employing \textsc{LiteRed}~\cite{Lee:2013mka} for the generation of IBP identities~\cite{Tkachov:1981wb, Chetyrkin:1981qh, Laporta:2000dsw} and \textsc{FiniteFlow}~\cite{Peraro:2019svx} for solving them, we find for the integral families of type ${\rm P}_A$, ${\rm P}_B$, ${\rm P}_C$, and ${\rm P}_D$ a set of 15, 17, 19 and 21 MIs, respectively, in agreement with ref.~\cite{Badger:2022mrb}.
 Furthermore, by utilizing \textsc{LiteRed} for obtaining mappings between the MIs of all families, including permutations, we identified a minimal set of 130 MIs, in terms of which the one-loop $pp \to \ttgamma$ and $pp \to \ttj$ amplitudes can be expressed.